django/deps/final/0001-dep-process.rst

 require much if any review).
 In cases where the Author has commit access (fairly common), the Author should just update the draft DEP directly.

-Features DEPs generally consist of two parts, a design document and a reference implementation.
+Feature DEPs generally consist of two parts, a design document and a reference implementation.
 It is generally recommended that at least a prototype implementation be co-developed with the DEP, as ideas that sound good in principle sometimes turn out to be impractical when subjected to the